eamarais/erc-uptrop/docs/source/index.rst

 Welcome to UpTrop's documentation!
 ==================================
+Software used to derive vertical profiles of mixing ratios of nitrogen dioxide (NO2) from the ESA TROPOMI space-based instrument using the cloud-slicing techniques.
+Details of the retrieval process are in the peer-reviewed open access Atmospheric Measurement Techniques paper by `Marais et al. (2021) <https://doi.org/10.5194/amt-14-2389-2021>`__.

-Here you will find all the relevant details of the functionality of the code used to generate results described and discussed Marais et al. (2020).
-The Python code was developed for the `ERC Starting Grant project UpTrop <https://maraisresearchgroup.co.uk/uptrop.html>`__ led by Eloise Marais.
-Substantive code edits and improvements and documentation preparation are by software engineer John Roberts and by research fellow Gongda Lu.
+The software is written in Python for the `ERC Starting Grant project UpTrop <https://maraisresearchgroup.co.uk/uptrop.html>`__ led by `Dr Eloise Marais <https://www.geog.ucl.ac.uk/people/academic-staff/eloise-marais>`__.
+Initial code development and documentation is by Eloise Marais, with first version code and documentation improvements by software engineer Dr John Roberts, and now taken over by UCL research fellow `Dr Gongda Lu <https://www.geog.ucl.ac.uk/people/research-staff/gongda-lu/dr-gongda-lu>`__.

 Contents
 --------